WICG/declarative-partial-updates/dynamic-markup-revamped-explainer.md

 This is intended to stay as a quirk specific to `createContextualFragment`, as no other API separates between the fragment creation and insertion.

+## Special template behavior

+Some new features such as declarative shadow DOM and out-of-order streaming allows template elements to be "active" and have a side effect when encountered.
+This is another difference between APIs, as older APIs might rely on userspace sanitizers that don't know about the existence of these features.

+Open issue: define how this should behave going forward.

 ## Resulting API